JeffreyRodriguez/Liberator12k/Receiver/Forend/README.md

-# 2: Choose Your Weapon
+# 2: Forends - Choose Your Weapon

 ### Your First Build